 - high school transcript

-- SAT or ACT scores (writing scores are optional) - our code for the SAT is 1702 and our code for the ACT is 1244
+- SAT or ACT scores (unless you plan to apply Test Optional) - our code for the SAT is 1702 and our code for the ACT is 1244 (writing scores are optional)

 - secondary school report

 For admission to Saint Mary’s, you should complete a minimum of 16 academic units (one unit represents one year of study) in high school that include: